vxm52/virufy2.github.io/README.md

 The [Tailwind CSS Docs](https://www.tailwindcss.com/docs) lists all the available utility classes, which should cover most styling requirements.

-If you want to add custom style classes, the best way is to extend Tailwind's defaults by modifying `tailwind.config.js`.
+If you want to add small custom styles (eg. fonts, colors), you can do so by extending Tailwind's defaults in `tailwind.config.js`.

+If you want to create reusable component classes, you can add them to `src/styles.css` (**NOT** `public/styles.css`).
+Recommendation: Use Tailwind's `@apply` directive along with the available utility classes.

+**Important:**
 Once you've made your changes, run `npm run build-css` and Tailwind will compile a new stylesheet into `public/styles.css`.